Nah, Nah Not Funny

 Planes are flyin.
 Little crucifixes in the clouds.

-Dad used to wonder what it must be like to be a tower block round here, that we should feel sorry for her, having to watch over the estate day after day, night after night, like churches used to do in villages back in olden times.
+Dad used to wonder what it must be like to be a tower block round here, that we should feel sorry for her, havin to watch over the estate day after day, night after night, like churches used to do in villages back in olden times.

 Tracey Clarke, she’s reachin out a hand, askin for me to save her.

-Nah, nah, can’t be doin that, sorry.
+Nah nah, can’t be doin that, sorry.

 See ya.